bshepherdson/lit-up/README.md

 [lit-html](https://https://lit-html.polymer-project.org/) project with a compiler for [Hiccup](https://github.com/weavejester/hiccup)-like syntax.

-It's alpha-quality - it seems to work but it's not been battle-tested.
+Alpha-quality!
+It works nicely in a nontrivial app, but that app is not launched so it's hardly been battle-tested.

 ## Overview